minocoko/rollup-plugin-tslint/README.md

 MIT © [Minocoko](mailto:minocok@outlook.com)

 # Acknowledges
-Initially this plugin were influenced by [eslint], thanks a lot.
+Initially this plugin were influenced by [rollup-plugin-eslint], thanks a lot.